 On-call rotas.
-The team provides a 7-day consultant respiratory care across a 54 bedded two ward templates, with 5 HDU beds.
+The Eastern team provides a 7-day consultant respiratory care across a 54 bedded two ward templates, with 5 HDU beds.
 Weekend working involves seeing new and unstable respiratory patients on the respiratory ward, respiratory HDU and AMU, and facilitating discharges.
 Weekend work is expected to take 2 PAs of time each day (6hrs) with a dedicated junior.
 We receive time off in lieu to compensate for weekend working.

-Electronic patient record.
+electronic patient record.
 We went live with the EPIC electronic patient record system across our Eastern services in 2020 and our Northern services in 2022.
 We are optimising the way we use the system, but we are already seeing huge benefits for our patients.
 EPIC is transforming the way we deliver care across our Trust, allowing teams to share the caseload across Devon and provide care to patients remotely.

 Location and relocation.
 We are fortunate to be based in the beautiful South West of England, with the cultural city of Exeter, the rolling moors of Exmoor and Dartmoor, and a multitude of stunning beaches on our doorsteps.
-We have low rates of crime and excellent education - schools and further education colleges are good or outstanding, and Exeter boasts a top Russell group university.
+We have low rates of crime and excellent education - schools and further education colleges are good or outstanding, and Exeter boasts and Russell group university.
 We can offer you accommodation to support a visit and a relocation package should you choose to come to Devon.

-A more comprehensive explanation of all of these elements can be found within this job pack.
+A more comprehensive explanation of all of these elements can be found within this job pack, but if you have any questions then please do get in touch or arrange a visit to come and see us.
+Contact details are at the back of this pack.